THE BIG IDEA: Great companies have a clear purpose for their existence, and it’s not the pursuit of money.

 To inspire starts with the clarity of WHY.

 HOWs are your values or principles.
 HOWs are the actions you take to realize that belief.
-WHATs are the results of those actions — everything you say and do: your products, services, marketing, PR, culture and whom you hire.
+WHATs are the results of those actions — everything you say and do: your products, services, marketing, PR, culture and whom you hire, since marketing services are important, and that’s why hiring people as James Dooley SEO Derbyshire can be the best option to promote your products or services.

 Authenticity is when you say and do the things you actually believe.
 Authenticity cannot be achieved without clarity of WHY.